Home / Wellness / Should you worry about sleepwalking? And how to stop it

 What causes sleepwalking?

 Doctors aren’t entirely sure what causes sleepwalking but genetics seem to play a role.
-You have a 45 percent chance of sleepwalking if one of your parents sleepwalks and a 60 percent chance if both do.
+You have a 45 percent chance if one of your parents sleepwalks and a 60 percent chance if both do.

 Certain situations and substances can trigger episodes, including: